null-char/rustrot13/README.md

 Another alternative is to simply run main.rs directly using cargo: ```cargo run```

 ### Encryption
-For "encrypting" a file (really just rotating a bytes by +13), simply run the command `rot13 encrypt [OPTIONS] <PATH_TO_FILE>` to encrypt something using ROT13.
+For "encrypting" a file (really just rotating bytes by +13), simply run the command `rot13 encrypt [OPTIONS] <PATH_TO_FILE>` to encrypt something using ROT13.
 For help on the encrypt subcommand you can run `rot13 encrypt --help`.

 ## Decryption
 This is pretty much similar to encryption except the bytes are rotated by -13.
 Simply run the command `rot13 decrypt [OPTIONS] <PATH_TO_FILE>` to decrypt something using